 - No pressure treated or painted wood pallets or lumber.

 Other wood waste

 - Wood waste treated with a chemical preservative such as railroad ties or utility poles and pressure-treated lumber does not qualify.

 - Bedding (pillows, blankets), linens, clothing, footwear, hats, purses, belts.
-Check specific items in our Waste Wizard tool.
+Check specific items in our Waste Wise tool.

 - Medium (commercial - not marked by "P" or "LT") truck tires.

 - Large truck tires (off-road tires > 700kg).